U.S. Customs and Border Protection, Department of Homeland Security.

 Form Number: CBP Form-7523.

 Abstract: CBP Form-7523 is used by carriers and importers as a manifest for the entry of merchandise free of duty under certain condition and by CBP to authorize the entry of such merchandise.
-It is also used by carriers to show that the articles being imported are to be released to the importer or consignee.
+It is also used by carriers to show that the articles being imported Start Printed Page 52061are to be released to the importer or consignee.

 Current Actions: There are no changes to the information collection.
 This submission is being submitted to extend the expiration date.